Last Updated: August 9, 2021

 14. Joomla offers over 70 translation packs for the core.

 Creating multilingual websites with Joomla is a simple and straightforward process, making it a must-have for organizations with teams from different cultures and languages.
 If your blog stats also routinely show visitors from across the world, offering content in multiple languages a key to gaining popularity.
 In addition, the language override in Joomla is very simple; you can change the text to suit your requirements without any coding knowledge.

 15. There are thousands of free and paid templates for Joomla.

 It isn’t possible to give a specific count of available templates as new ones keep getting added both on the official Joomla website and by independent developers, but this vast range offers any user tremendous flexibility in picking a look for their website.
-An advantage in Joomla is that it give you the option to use more than one template on one website.
+An advantage of Joomla is that it gives you the option to use more than one template on one website.

 16. According to official Joomla stats, it has close to 8,000 extensions.

 Just as WordPress has plugins to extend the core functionality in many ways, Joomla has extensions.
 Most of these are available for download from a perpetually expanding list at the Joomla Extensions Directory, while others can be found with independent developers.
 While the Joomla extensions and themes are fewer than their WordPress counterparts, they exhibit greater security and stability thanks to the strict auditing process the Joomla community is known for.